BabylonJS/Documentation/content/How_To/WebXR/WebXR_Features_Manager.md

 ### Construct a new features manager

-If you are using the [base WebXR experience helper](/divingDeeper/webXR/webXRExperienceHelpers) a features manager will be created for you and will be available in `xrBaseHelper.featuresManager` .
+If you are using the [base WebXR experience helper](/divingDeeper/webXR/webXRExperienceHelpers) a features manager will be created for you and will be available in `xrBaseHelper.featuresManager`.
 If not, you only need to provide an XR session manager object to initialize a new one:

 ``` javascript
 const fm = new FeaturesManager(xrSessionManager);
 ```

-Note that even before creating the features manager you could call its static methods (check availability, register a new feature, etc').
+Note that even before creating the features manager you could call its static methods (check availability, register a new feature, etc.).

 ### What is available